 This scholarship is awarded to an MPH or MSPH student on the basis of outstanding promise, with preference given to those with a demonstrated interest in women's and children's health.

 If you are a prospective applicant, current applicant, or admitted student and have general scholarship questions, contact the Office of Admissions at firstname.lastname@example.org or 404-727-3956.

-If you are a merit award recipient and need info about award disbursement or financial aid, please contact Prudence Goss, Director of Admissions at firstname.lastname@example.org or 404-727-3410.
+If you are a merit award recipient and need info about award disbursement or financial aid, please contact Prudence Goss, Assistant Dean of Admissions & Student Services at firstname.lastname@example.org or 404-727-3956.